Loomi-me/hydrogen-reference-project/SPA-INTEGRATION.md

 </html>
 ```

-## Notify our SDK on context changes:gg
+## Notify our SDK on context changes:

 To enable Visually.io to send analytics and track the user's journey throughout the session,
 call the appropriate Visually SDK methods in response to specific events in the application.